1997 - 2003

 The Door

-One of the biggest projects was making the overhead silo door functional.
+One of the first - biggest - projects was making the overhead silo door functional.
 This required finding, and acquiring, an original hydraulic cylinder/actuator, and installing it.
 The installation required opening the 75 ton overhead door using a 100 ton capacity crane.
 While only one door was made operable, that did allow sufficient access to the silo to make other improvements to the silo including cleaning and removing debris from several floors.
 The door was finally opened and the ram installed in 2002.
 The door became operational in November, 2005.
 The ram was found in a scrap yard in Houston, Texas, which had 6 of them.

 Opening the Door